lucasktlee/posts/drafts/pe-co-investments.md

 ## Lessons Learned from Six Years of Co-investing

-At Partners Group, I worked on [*] co-investments in Europe and Asia from 2008 to 2014, spanning the  private equity, real estate, and infrastructure asset classes.
+At Partners Group, I worked on more than fifteen co-investments in Europe and Asia from 2008 to 2014, spanning the  private equity, real estate, and infrastructure asset classes.
 Indeed, in the last two years that I was at Partners Group, the firm had begun to build up its capacity to offer co-investment opportunities to limited partners and investment mandate clients.
 From time to time, the firm would offer co-investment opportunities in some of the direct investments it was making.
+As such, I have been on both sides of the table: working on the investment team of a co-investor investing in investment opportunities sourced by other fund sponsors and working on the investment team of a fund sponsor offering co-investment opportunities to its investors.

 I should state here that the skillset and processes required to make successful co-investments is subtly different from the skillset required to make successful direct investments or fund investments.